aristos32/exercise/README.md

 1. manual testing during development
 2. unit tests added in tests/unit
 3. feature tests added in tests/
+4. api tests are tested as part of feature testing using Http mocks.
-4. database tests are tested as part of feature testing
+5. database tests are tested as part of feature testing using in memory sqlite database.
-5. redis cache tests are tested as part of feature testing
+5. redis cache tests are tested as part of feature testing using Cache mocks.

-To avoid accidental cases of modifying the database during testing we used the ```use RefreshDatabase; trait```, as well as an in-memory sqlite option of phpUnit.xml with below params:
+To avoid accidental cases of modifying the database during testing I used the ```use RefreshDatabase; trait```, as well as an in-memory sqlite option of ```phpUnit.xml``` with below params:
 ```<env name="DB_CONNECTION" value="sqlite"/>```
 ```<env name="DB_DATABASE" value=":memory:"/>```